SAVE TIME AND MONEY

 Through our independent and rigorous testing in the CHOICE labs, we reveal which TVs:

-Our interactive comparison tool helps you easily compare the pros and cons of each model and see member-rated reliability scores for most brands, and our CHOICE Buys let you see at a glance which TVs give the best bang for your buck.
+Our interactive comparison tool helps you easily compare the pros and cons of each model and see member-rated reliability scores for most brands, and our Recommended list lets you see at a glance which TVs give the best bang for your buck.

 List of brands we tested in this review.